tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Built-in constants

-The LiveCode language defines several constants, such as **return**, **space**, and **comma**, for characters that have special meaning in scripts and therefore can't be entered literally into an expression.
+The xTalk languages define several constants, such as **return**, **space**, and **comma**, for characters that have special meaning in scripts and therefore can't be entered literally into an expression.

 > **Tip:** To see a list of all built-in constants, open the
-> Documentation window, click LiveCode Dictionary, and choose
+> Documentation window, click syntax Dictionary, and choose
 > "Constants" from the menu at the top of the window.

 #### User-defined constants